Frequently Asked Questions

 What if I have a temporary condition such as a broken arm or leg?

 Temporary conditions, depending on severity and impact, may qualify for accommodations.
-Sometimes, if the issue is a short-term stay in the hospital, students need to connect with Student Assistance and Support Services instead of Disability Services.
+Sometimes, if the issue is a short-term stay in the hospital, students need to connect with Student Assistance and Support Services (SASS) instead of Disability Services.
 Sometimes students need both the SASS Office *and* Disability Services.
 Feel free to contact us with your questions.

 I’m pregnant.
 Will the Office of Disability Services provide me with accommodations?